 "Well-written and thoroughly researched, Edward Pitts’s Beaver River Country will be a welcome addition to any Adirondack bookshelf."—Philip Terrie, author of Contested Terrain: A New History of Nature and People in the Adirondacks

-"A story of hope and despair, success and failure, and triumph and tragedy in an unforgiving but beautiful and captivating land."—Neal Burdick, Adirondack writer and editor
+"A story of hope and despair, success and failure, and triumph and tragedy in an unforgiving but beautiful and captivating land."—Neal Burdick, editor, Adirondac Magazine

 "This much needed book is interesting reading and will be appreciated by this and future generations.
 Thank you, Ed!"—Terry Perkins, retired DEC Ranger, Stillwater Reservoir